tou2/RaspberryPi-WebRTC-Camera/README.md

-# 🚀 Pi WebRTC Camera Streaming
+﻿# 🚀 Pi WebRTC Camera Streaming

 Ultra-low latency WebRTC video streaming solution optimized for all Raspberry Pi models.
-Stream your Pi camera to any web browser with minimal delay and professional features.
+Stream your Pi camera to any web browser with minimal delay.

 ## ✨ Key Features